AlitaGuard/Optimal-Portfolio-Calculation/README.md

 - Then call below to draw the investor's optimal portfolio `inv.p <- get.optP(mkt.p, A = 4, col = "red")`

+The output plot may look like:
+![plot](https://user-images.githubusercontent.com/60502569/174472904-bde8b85d-1eb5-4b31-b242-830c305cc472.png)

 Warnings on sequence length may be raised.
 You can ignore them

-![plot](https://user-images.githubusercontent.com/60502569/174472904-bde8b85d-1eb5-4b31-b242-830c305cc472.png)